Falnarion Tactics

 “I was okay with everything until the story seemed to stop, and the game turned into a 'choose your own map to fight on' type of game with no rhyme or reason why you're there.”

-The gameplay is characterized as a typical tactical experience reminiscent of Fire Emblem, featuring enjoyable battle mechanics and unique character abilities.
-However, players express frustration over the potential loss of invested resources when characters become permanently unavailable, which can detract from the overall experience.
+The gameplay is characterized as a typical tactical experience reminiscent of Fire Emblem, featuring accessible battle mechanics and unique character abilities.
+However, players express frustration over the potential loss of invested resources when characters become permanently unavailable, which can detract from the overall enjoyment.

-“I will end by saying that I enjoy the battle mechanics; they are simple enough to hit the ground running, but each character has unique abilities.”
+“I enjoy the battle mechanics; they are simple enough to hit the ground running, but each character has unique abilities.”

-“(This can also be a bit of a mechanical gripe, as you can invest a lot of resources in characters who then become permanently unavailable.
-While some of it isn't so bad because you can just clean out their inventory when they're about to leave, bonus points and permanent boost items are lost forever.)”
+“You can invest a lot of resources in characters who then become permanently unavailable.
+While some of it isn't so bad because you can clean out their inventory when they're about to leave, bonus points and permanent boost items are lost forever.”

 “Gameplay-wise, it's a very typical tactics title and has all the features you would expect from something inspired by Fire Emblem.”